-I am always happy to hear from students at all levels; from potential PhD’s to undergraduates looking for hands-on experience.
-I am open to any ideas that even vaguely align with the lab’s interests, or have various pre-built projects available (such as those below).
+I am always happy to hear from students & researchers at all levels; from potential PhD’s to undergraduates looking for hands-on experience.
+I am open to any ideas that even vaguely align with the lab’s interests, or have various pre-built projects available (such as those sketched below).
 Feel free to take a look at some of our work and send me an email!

 Aside from the occasional funded position, there are numerous routes to securing funding for honours, PhD’s, and postdocs.
 A few are listed below, and I will gladly do all I can to help qualified applicants attain support.